jerome-lux/RAMSES2/readme.md

     config = RAMSES.Config() # default config

-You can also customize the config:
+You can also customize the config: see the model/config.py file for all available parameters.

     params = {
     # backbone
     load_backbone:checkpoints/convnextv2_femto_1k_224_ema.pt